 Recruiting is the first interaction you have with and the first impression you have on your future employees.
-It is your chance to highlight your organization’s culture and stress the benefits of working for your organization, in addition to learning about the candidate.
-You also need to remain compliant throughout the process to avoid litigation or hefty fines.
-Creating a strong recruiting strategy will help you compete for the best talent while remaining compliant.
+It is your chance to highlight your organization’s culture and stress the benefits of working for your organization.
+Also, you need to remain compliant throughout the process to avoid litigation or hefty fines.
+Therefore, creating a strong recruiting strategy and using best hiring practices will help you compete for the best talent while remaining compliant.

 Create a recruiting process with proper documentation.

-Ensure all of your internal HR staff and hiring managers are educated on those processes.
-Collect and keep appropriate documentation including the completed application, an interview evaluation form from each interviewer, and a clean copy of the candidate’s resume.
-Consistently utilizing these documents while evaluating candidates will guarantee you are asking each of the applicants the same questions and evaluating them all in the same way.
+Ensure all of your internal HR staff and hiring managers know those processes.
+Collect and keep appropriate documentation.
+This includes a completed application, an interview evaluation form from each interviewer, and a clean copy of the candidate’s resume.
+If you consistently utilize these documents to evaluate, you know you’re evaluating them all in the same way.
+For example, you know you’ll be asking each candidate the same list of questions.
+They’ll each fill out the same application.
 While your interview evaluation forms may contain different questions depending on the position, the type of information obtained from each candidate will remain consistent.

 Store documentation for at least two years.

-Keep copies of the documentation listed above for a minimum of two years after you select and successfully onboard your new hire.
+You should keep copies of the documentation listed above for a minimum of two years.
+Start the clock after you select and successfully onboard your new hire.
 Be mindful that some states may have more strict record keeping laws than two years or other recommendations.
 Keeping this documentation will prove helpful should you ever encounter litigation regarding discriminatory hiring practice claims.
-This may also prove helpful to succession planning when you speak with more than one qualified candidate.
-Grow your candidate database and keep in touch with those that may be a good fit for your organization down the road.
+This may also be helpful to succession planning when you speak with more than one qualified candidate.
+It will allow you to grow your candidate database.
+It’s great to keep in touch with those that may be a good fit for your organization down the road.

 Eliminate salary history questions.

-Individuals performing the same job functions should be compensated in the same manner.
-The gender wage gap, more specifically, has been a hot topic of discussion, but wage gaps can be found between any employees performing the same job functions.
+Compensate individuals performing the same job functions in the same manner.
+While you can find wage gaps between any two people performing the same job, the gender wage gap is a current hot topic.
 When you ask for salary history on a job application or in an interview, it can be tempting to offer a candidate less compensation if they have a history of lower compensation.
-This puts the individual in a holding pattern of lower compensation and contributes to the wage gap issues.
-Many states are now recognizing the part salary history is playing in the wage gap issue and are making the question illegal on applications.
+This puts the individual in a holding pattern of lower payment and contributes to the wage gap issue.
+Many states are now recognizing this conundrum and consider the question illegal on applications.

-It may still be pertinent to understand if a candidate’s salary requirements even fit the range for your position in order to avoid wasting anyone’s time.
-Instead of asking about salary history though, focus on questions that will help you determine the level of education or experience the candidate brings to the position.
+It may still be pertinent to understand if a candidate’s salary requirements fit the range for your position.
+You don’t want to waste time if they’re entirely out of the ballpark.
+However, it’s more useful to focus on questions to gauge their level of education and experience related to the position.
 You may also ask candidates about their salary expectations.
 Eliminating salary history from your application, interview process, and background checks will assist with compliance and fair pay.

 There’s been an increase of high profile sexual harassment cases in the media over the past year.
 According to the Equal Employment Opportunity Commission (EEOC), 85% of women claim they have been sexually harassed at work.
 Victims began the #metoo movement in late 2017, a hashtag used on social media to demonstrate the widespread prevalence of sexual assault and harassment, especially in the workplace.
-The attention to this issue has forced business owners and lawmakers to ask themselves what businesses can do to prevent sexual harassment in the workplace.
+The attention to this issue has forced business owners and lawmakers to take a more in-depth look at the problem.
+What can businesses can do to prevent sexual harassment in the workplace?

 Develop a zero tolerance policy.

-The first step is to develop an anti-harassment and discrimination policy.
+First of all, develop an anti-harassment and discrimination policy.
 Keep it with all of your other policies in your employee handbook.
-After an employee receives the handbook, remember to obtain a signed receipt acknowledging the employee received, read and understands the content within it.
+Always obtain a signed receipt acknowledging the employee received, read, and understands the content within it.

 Another best practice is to offer employees multiple people to whom employees can report any harassment or discrimination incidents.
 This will avoid any obstacles should a complaint be made about the reporting contact themselves.
-You may wish to consider appointing a male and a female reporting contact, as employees may feel more comfortable approaching one or the other depending on the nature of the incident.
+Furthermore, you may wish to consider appointing a male and a female reporting contact.
+Employees may feel more comfortable approaching one or the other, depending on the nature of the incident.

-Once you’ve established a policy and a process for reporting, conduct harassment training on a regular basis for all employees.
+Once you’ve established a policy and a process for reporting, conduct harassment training regularly for all employees.
 Ninety-four percent of surveyed HR professionals told the Society of Human Resource Management (SHRM) that their organizations have anti-harassment policies.
 Yet, 22 percent of non-management employees did not know for sure that these policies even existed.
 It is not enough to simply have the policies.
 Education is key.
 While we recommend training sessions every two years, some state laws are more stringent.
-Know the laws that apply to your business and create a training program for compliance.
+Also, know the laws that apply to your business and create a training program for compliance.

-Many states and municipalities are adopting various employee leave laws.
-This will add another administrative burden for employers and may present a challenge for employers with employees in multiple locations with differing laws.
+Many states and municipalities are adopting employee leave laws.
+While great for the employee, it adds another administrative burden on the employer’s plate.
+Additionally, it presents a unique challenge for employers with employees in multiple locations with differing laws.